Um Jammer Lammy: Plot

 In the Japan/PAL version of the game, upon getting the guitar, Lammy slips on a banana peel and dies, ending up in a Hell-like nether world.
 In the U.S. version, her belt gets snagged on a door handle in the shop, and she is propelled to a volcanic island.
 After being dragged into performing in a concert for idol Teriyaki Yoko (The Alien Girl), Lammy manages to earn the right to be brought back to Earth using a fax machine, but not before running into her evil twin Rammy, Yoko's original guitarist.
-After coming back from the dead (Japan/PAL)/returning from the island (U.S.), Lammy finally arrives at the concert at the same time as Katy and Ma-san, who had their own set of circumstances causing them to run late.
+After coming back from the dead (Japan/PAL)/returning from the island (U.S.), Lammy finally arrives at the concert at the same time as Katy and Ma-san, who had their own set of circumstances causing them to run late as Lammy had been.
 With the band together, MilkCan go ahead and perform their concert before their adoring fans.

-By completing Lammy's story, a side story focusing which follows PaRappa is unlocked.
+By completing Lammy's story, a side story focusing on the main character of the overall series, PaRappa, is unlocked.
 In PaRappa's side-story, Katy asks PaRappa, PJ Berri and Sunny Funny to help prepare for her live concert.
 This inspires PaRappa and PJ to start up their own rock and roll band, which falls short due to PJ's idea of what's considered 'rock and roll'.